laxmi256/FE-Nanodegree-Project-5-1/README.md

 9. A zoomControl and streetViewControl are provided on the top left corner of the google map.

 9. A mapTypeControl is provided on the top right corner of the google map.

+10. In small screen the list of places on the left side of the map will be hidden.

+11. If needed while taking small screen, the user can click on the hamburger icon on the top right corner to display the list of places and it can be hidden again by clicking on the click again.